turingschool/front-end-curriculum/projects/whats-cookin-part-two.md

 ### Functional Expectations
 * 4: Application fulfills all requirements *as well as* an extension.
-* 3: Application fulfills all requirements.
+* 3: Application fulfills all requirements, including implementing feedback from Part 1.
 * 2: Application is usable but has some missing functionality.
 * 1: Application crashes during normal usage or does not run.